WongYC19/EquityAnalyzer/README.md

 <ol>
 1. Fundamental Analysis
   <ol>
-  a) To collect financial statement for both Annual and Quarter frequency
+  <li> a) To collect financial statement for both Annual and Quarter frequency
-  b) To generate the overview of company performance using statistical score:
+  <li> b) To generate the overview of company performance using statistical score:

   <ol>
     <li> i) Altman Z Score,